 ONLINE RESOURCES: Every week, in our facebook page, resources for adults, teenagers and children can be downloaded, and a text to meditate with a video (from the Pilgrim course) is offered to deepen your understanding of what is christian faith.

-CHRISTIAN COURSES: We are running very regularly parish courses and evenings to go deeper in a point of our faith: has contemporary science proved faith wrong about the existence of God?
+CHRISTIAN COURSES: We are running monthly an evening to explore an aspect of Christan faith.
+Each time, one of these questions is addressed, and change on a rota: has contemporary science proved faith wrong about the existence of God?
+Is God just a projection of our desires?
 Why is there so much suffering in the world if God is love?
 What is the Bible and how could it be the Word of God with so many horrible passages?
-Did Jesus really exist?
-Are the Gospels just a legend about him?
+Did Jesus really exist or is he a myth?
+Are the Gospels just a glorifying novel about him?
 Who was he and why did he die?
-Is the resurrection of Jesus a fairy tale for primary school children?
+Is the resurrection of Jesus just a fairy tale for primary school children?
 Who is the Holy Spirit and what does she do?
 Why should I pray and what does mean the Lord's prayer?
 How can I be free if I have to follow ten old fashioned commands?
 What is faith and why is there so many religions?
 What is the Church, and what mean baptism and holy communion?
-What happen after death: can we really believe in heaven and hell?
-Call the vicar to know more.
+What happens after death: can we really believe in heaven and hell?
+Call the vicar to know more (01274 676359).

 GIVING: During the difficult time when all church buildings were closed, here at St Paul’s we did everything we could to maintain fellowship and care for our community.
 Our church has always been reliant on people’s generosity, your generosity, for which we are truly grateful.
 People give to our church in a variety of ways, but with the closure of our building, we cannot receive those gifts as we usually would, so we really need your help now.
 We cannot carry on fulfilling our mission in Wibsey without your generosity.
 Please, read the page ‘Giving’ (p.10 in the tabs) to know more about what we have been doing since the lockdown, and use the Donate button on our home page.
 Many thanks.